 In this seventh article about How to Implement an LMS, it’s time to take a look at the remaining steps of implementation, which include Systems Integration, Course and Data Migration, User Acceptance Testing, and Going Live.
 Without further ado, let’s dive right in!
+Also, remember you can get a free consultation on how to implement a learning management system.

 What are the different systems your company uses with which your new LMS must integrate in order to achieve optimal efficiency and robust functionality?
 Some of the possibilities to consider include the following: